How Long Does It Take To Learn Chinese?

 1. Your Previous Language Learning Experiences

 If you already speak a foreign language or were raised bilingual, you may save yourself some time as you learn Chinese.
 Bilinguals find it easier to learn a third language, as several linguistic studies have proven.
 This is because they are naturally more accustomed to being exposed to different languages.
 Fluency and skills in one language aid fluency and skills in another.
+If you're not bilingual or multilingual, however, don't worry: Even that year of French in high school or that business trip to Tokyo was helpful.

 One of the first steps to learning a language is learning a little bit about what makes up a language and the unique linguistic aspects of the language you want to learn.
 If you have already experienced studying foreign grammar, memorizing vocabulary, listening to different sounds and looking at different letters, your mind knows what to expect when faced with a new language.
 There aren't as many surprises and language learning becomes easier and faster.